Russian State Hydrometeorological University: University rating

 Center for Promotion of graduates conducted monitoring of university centers of youth employment in 2011.
 According to the results of this monitoring RSHU took 12th place among the universities of the Russian Federation, and the 3rd place among the universities of St. Petersburg.
 According to the rating of public universities in Russia in 2010 RSHU ranked 141 out of 1,527 Russian universities in the overall rankings, 23 out of 94 universities of St. Petersburg.

-According to the rating of public universities in Russia in 2018 RSHU ranked 125 out of 1,527 Russian universities in the overall rankings, 15 out of 94 universities of St. Petersburg.
+International collaboration

+The university is a member of the University of the Arctic.
+UArctic is an international cooperative network based in the Circumpolar Arctic region, consisting of more than 200 universities, colleges, and other organizations with an interest in promoting education and research in the Arctic region.
+The collaboration has been paused after the beginning of the Russo-Ukrainian War in 2022.